Minituff/nautical-backup/docs/updates.md

 ## Automatic Updates
-[Watchtower](https://github.com/containrrr/watchtower/) is an excellent tool to keep your Docker containers update.
+[Watchtower](https://github.com/containrrr/watchtower/) is an excellent tool to keep your Docker containers updated.

 While convenient, automatic updates may break things.
 For this reason we recommend only automatically updating to the latest `PATCH` version.